bokeh/bokeh/sphinx/source/docs/user_guide/categorical.rst

 Sorting
 ~~~~~~~

-To order the bars of a given plot, simply sort the factors.
+To order the bars of a given plot, simply sort the categories.

-The example below sorts the fruit factors in ascending order
+The example below sorts the fruit categories in ascending order
 based on counts and rearranges the bars accordingly.

 .. bokeh-plot:: docs/user_guide/examples/categorical_bar_sorted.py